Jury rejects death sentence for Parkland school shooter in all 17 murders

 No jurors looked at Cruz as they entered the courtroom.
 One man on the jury held his hand to his head, as if the decision took a toll.

 Jury foreman Benjamin Thomas said he didn’t vote to sentence Cruz to life in prison.
-He told WFOR-TV that three jurors voted against execution.
+The jury vote was not officially announced Thursday, but Thomas told WFOR-Ch.
+4 that three jurors voted against execution.

 “There was one with a hard no,” he said.
 “She couldn’t do it.
 And there was another two that ended up voting the same way.”